Overview

 The Cibrario Refuge is a historic building that has been extended several times over the years.
 It sits on the beautiful Pian Sabiunin plateau, at the foot of towering peaks that rise well above 3,000 metres.
 A key stopping point on the Tour della Bessanese and for the ascent of…

-Via Arnas 5, Frazione Villaretto (Usseglio)
+Via Rocciamelone 5, Margone (Usseglio)